Capture of Minorca (1708): Background

 Since 1702 a war had been fought over who would inherit the Spanish throne with Britain and the Dutch supporting the Austrian candidate while France and her allies supported a French candidate.
 In 1704 the Anglo-Dutch fleet had captured Gibraltar and defeated a Spanish fleet at the Battle of Málaga.
 Allied forces had also landed in Catalunya where they captured Barcelona in 1705.
 The Catalans largely supported the Austrian claimant and many joined the Allied armies.

 Landing

 On 14 September 1708 an Anglo-Dutch naval force under the command of General James Stanhope landed on the island of Menorca and laid siege to the town of Mahón.
-Sir Edward Whitaker, with his Admiral's flag in HMS Northumberland, went to join Sir John Leake in the Mediterranean where he assisted in the capture of Menorca taking Fornelle and Ciutadella de Menorca.
+Sir Edward Whitaker, with his Admiral's flag in HMS Northumberland, went to join Sir John Leake in the Mediterranean where he assisted in the capture of Menorca taking Fornells and Ciutadella de Menorca.
 The island's inhabitants were—like most Catalans—pro-Austria, and greeted the British and Dutch soldiers as liberators.
 A week later the Franco-Spanish garrison surrendered.